mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 ```
 wwctl overlay build
 ```
-After a reboot these changes will be present on the nodes, in the above case the Infiniband interface will be active on the node.
+After a reboot, these changes will be present on the nodes; in the above case the Infiniband interface will be active on the node.

-A more elegant way to get same result is to create a profile to hold the values which are the same for all interfaces.
-In this case these are `mtu` and the `netdev`.
+A more elegant way to get the same result is to create a profile to hold the values which are the same for all interfaces.
+In this case, these are `mtu` and `netdev`.
-A new profile for an Infiniband network is created using the command
+A new profile for an Infiniband network is created using the command:
 ```
 wwctl profile add infiniband-nodes --netname infininet --netdev ib0 --mtu 9000 --type infiniband
 ```